 Introduction

-According to the IVAS_Codec work item description [1], Immersive Voice and Audio Services are expected to cover immersive UE-originated conversational and non-conversational use cases, described in 3GPP TR 22.891 and TR 26.918.
-The study on eXtended Reality in 5G (FS_XR5G) is expected to collect further compelling use cases that will require spatial audio and that may be enabled with the IVAS codec.
+According to the IVAS_Codec work item description [1], Immersive Voice and Audio Services are expected to cover both conversational and non-conversational use cases where immersive content originates and is consumed in end-user devices.
+The overall objective is to develop a single general-purpose audio codec for immersive 4G and 5G services and applications including the XR use cases envisioned in 3GPP TRs 26.918 and 26.928 and possibly relying on devices described in 26.998.

 The following is a normalized description of IVAS example usage scenarios specifically collected in the IVAS_Codec WI.